PH94B for Social Anxiety Disorder (SAD)

 Below is a video highlighting PH94B’s mechanism of action (MOA) - the way we think it works to treat SAD and several other anxiety disorders where current treatments are inadequate, resulting in high unmet need.

-The PH94B mechanism of action video is also available in Japanese and Mandarin and can be found here.
+PH94B mechanism of action video in Japanese (日本語)

 Learn more about SAD from the U.S. National Institute of Mental Health here.